mafien0/just-create/README.md

 ## Server setup
 This modpack contain a simple server build, to start it:
-1. Accept eula in **eula.txt**.
+1. Run the installer.
+2. Move `mods/` and `config/` to the server config
-2. Run `run.sh` or `run.bat`(depending on your system) to generate server essential files.
+3. Run `run.sh` or `run.bat`(depending on your system).
-3. Configure it for your needs.
+4. If you ever run a server, you know what to do next.
-To configure voice chat please read [this wiki](https://modrepo.de/minecraft/voicechat/wiki/server_setup)
+To configure voice chat read [this wiki](https://modrepo.de/minecraft/voicechat/wiki/server_setup)